florianfesti/boxes/documentation/src/api_architecture.rst

 Most parts support callbacks - either one in the middle for round parts or one for each edge.
-They allow placing holes or other features on the part, indepenent of edge type.
+They allow placing holes or other features on the part, independent of edge type.
 Without using callbacks, you will not have consistent placement of internal features.

 Navigation and Turtle Graphics